What are your hours?

 Do you have a card catalog?

 Not anymore!
-But please ask a librarian to look up a title, show you how to use the online catalog.
+But please ask a librarian to look up a title for you or to show you how to use the online catalog.

 How do I find a book that I want?

-Please ask a librarian to look up a title, show you how to use the online catalog or to request items from other libraries!
-We will be happy to walk you through the stacks to find the item you are looking for, or request the book from another local library.
-We can also request items from other libraries!
+Please ask a librarian to look up a title (978-373-1586 x608), to show you how to use the online catalog, or to request items from other libraries in the Merrimack Valley Library Consortium.
+We can also request items from other libraries for you!
 Most libraries in the state of Massachusetts are linked and we can get books for you within two to four weeks.

 Can I get a book that you don’t own?